 Abnormal heart sounds are called Murmurs.
 Murmurs are of various types.
-Here we will discuss commonly used names for types of murmurs
+Here we will discuss common types of cardiac murmurs.

 Murmurs heard between first heart sound and second heart sound are called systolic murmurs and murmurs heard between second heart sound and first heart sound are called diasystolic murmurs.